smcclab/smc-course/_workshops/index.md

 Reay 3.02](https://www.anu.edu.au/maps#show=108136))---if you're enrolled in the class, you need to be there every week.

-Before you attend the workshop you must have read the corresponding [lecture material]({% link _workshops/index.md %}) and have submitted your weekly [AV diary video]({% link _deliverables/01-audiovisual-diary.md %}).
+_Before_ you attend the workshop you must have read the corresponding lecture material (see below) and have submitted your weekly [AV diary video]({% link _deliverables/01-audiovisual-diary.md %}).

-### Workshop schedule

-The general schedule/timeline for each workshop is:
+The timeline for each workshop is:

 {:style="width:100%; margin-bottom:2em;"}